durrantlab/subpex/README.md

    those parameters.  ***JDD: Good to briefly mention what these variables are here, with improved descriptions in adaptive.py itself.***
 8. Revise `env.sh`.
 You need to export the MD engine, and this file can get complicated if using a supercomputing center.
-Some extra files in the env-crc directory will help with the setup at a supercomputing center.
-We used the CRC (University of Pittsburgh's supercomputing center) and bridges2 of XSEDE, and these files needed minimal changes. ***JDD: Not clear what to change in this file.***
+Some extra files in the `./env-crc/` directory will help with the setup at a supercomputing center.
+   We used the CRC (University of Pittsburgh's supercomputing center) and bridges2 of XSEDE, and these files needed minimal changes. ***JDD: Not clear what to change in this file.
+LOOK AT `./env-crc` directory and give thought to how to make more usable.***
 9. Change `westpa_scripts/get_pcoord.sh`.
     - Make sure to link the files needed to start the simulations. (check lines 23-25) The file has example commands for a NAMD run.